Softvelum/wmsipauth/README.md

 This plugin was originally created by Alex Pokotilo for TotalStream, the CDN division of Vidillion.

-This code is distributed under GPLv3 license.
+This program is released under GPLv3 license: http://www.gnu.org/licenses/gpl.html